ansh-saini/react-proctoring/README.md

 ## Why should you use this?

 There are lots of browser specific issues that show up when you are working with browser APIs.
 This package tries to cover most if not all of them.
-So you can focus on whats actually important for your business
+So you can focus on whats actually important for your business.
+All features are set up in a way that you can opt out of any feature that you do not wish to use.

 ### Why do we not support preventing user from opening Browser Developer Tools